KerstinJantke/ConsTarget/README.md

 # ConsTarget
-ConsTarget is an R package to calculate conservation target achievement of reserve networks
+ConsTarget is an R package to calculate conservation target achievement of nature reserve networks.

 If you used this package in your paper, please cite it.